TeaDrinkingProgrammer/TeaDrinkingProgrammer.github.io/content/blog/hypermedia-mindset.md

 It styles the div so that it is above everything else (`z-50`), puts it on the bottom left (`inset-0`) and reverses the order so the elements go from the bottom up.
 The include statement references our previous HTML.

 And that's it.
-We have a full notification system that is responsive, modern and integrated with our messages framework all with minimal code and only a few lines of client side scripting and no meaningfull client-side state or logic.
+We have a full notification system that is responsive, modern and integrated with our messages framework all with minimal code and only a few lines of client side scripting and no meaningful client-side state or logic.

 ## Conclusion